pchapin/augusta/doc/README.md

 ## Additional Documentation

-In this folder, the file `Ada2012.g4` is the ANTLR grammar file for Ada 2012.
-It is nothing more than a copy of the grammar in the Ada 2012 standard and thus not suitable as the basis for a parser for Augusta.
-The file is included here for reference only.
+In this folder, the file `Ada2012.g4` is the ANTLR grammar for Ada 2012.
+It is nothing more than a copy of the grammar in the Ada 2012 standard and thus not suitable as the basis for a parser.
+The file is included for reference only.

 The subfolder `jEdit` contains documentation related to the jEdit text editor.
 In particular, it contains an enhanced version of jEdit's Ada mode.